Community Advisory Board

 A founder and current president of the Ruthe Winegarten Memorial Foundation for Texas Women’s History, she is a historian, writer, editor, and educator with professional experience in nonprofit, corporate, and academic settings.
 Her focus for decades has been on educational and social equity.
 She earned the Ph.D. in American Civilization from the University of Texas at Austin, has published essays, videos, and poetry, is co-author (with Winegarten) of Capitol Women, a history of women in the Texas Legislature that won the Liz Carpenter Award, and she is an alumna of Leadership Texas.

 Perla Cavazos is from San Benito, Texas, in the Rio Grande Valley.
-She has lived in Austin for 15 years.
+She has lived in Austin for 16 years.
 She received her BA from Stanford University and an MPAff from the LBJ School of Public Affairs at the University of Texas.
-Perla is a Policy Analyst at Texas Legal Services Center and previously worked in the Texas Senate.
+Perla was a Policy Analyst at Texas Legal Services Center and previously worked in the Texas Senate.
 In 2009, she was a candidate for the Place 1 City Council position.
 Although she was not elected, she continues to be an active force within the city.
 Perla serves on the Mayor’s Community Cabinet and the Imagine Austin Citizen’s Advisory Task Force.
 Perla also serves on the boards of Planned Parenthood and LUPE Arte.
 She is a founding member of FuturoFund and volunteers with GENaustin.
 Perla is past president of the Austin Women’s Political Caucus and has served on the city’s Planning Commission, Commission for Women, and Resource Management Commission.
 Perla is currently the Legislative Director for State Senator Sylvia Garcia from Houston.

 When she was just 26 years old, Rachel Muir launched Girlstart, a non-profit organization to empower girls in math, science, engineering and technology in the living room of her apartment with $500 and a credit card.
 She’s raised over 10 million dollars and has been featured on Oprah, CNN, the Today show.
 Most recently Ms. Muir was recruited to lead the Mothers’ Milk Bank at Austin.
 In less than a year she doubled the budget from $850k to almost 1.7 million, raised more than $500,000 to create a world-class milk.

-Professional award-winning photographer and long-time community leader.
-In addition to her work with Save Our Springs Alliance in Austin, she is a board member of KMFA, classical radio station in Austin, TX; Texas Photographic Society, and Advisory Councils of the University of Texas School of Architecture and the Ransom Center.
+Nancy Scanlan is a professional, award-winning photographer and longtime community leader.
+In addition to her work with Save Our Springs Alliance in Austin, she is a board member of KMFA, Austin's classical radio station; the Texas Photographic Society, and the Advisory Councils of the UT Austin Department of Theater and Dance, and the Harry Ransom Center.

 Judge Bea Ann Smith